SEO for law firms:

 - Common SEO mistakes law firms make

-- GEO and AEO — the future of search
+- GEO and AEO — how AI search changes the work

 What is SEO for law firms?